 __Simon Bize Aloxe-Corton Le Suchot 2008, a Monopole (not to confuse with "les Suchots" in Beaune).
 From another (old) cask.
 A one-hectare vineyard, not in ownership, he works it on metayage.
 A pleasure, this wine, says B. As I look on the walls of this now-20-year-old cellar room, I spot here and there patches of black molds which made it their territory, even if they seem less thick than in the oldest rooms.

-__Simon Bize Savigny Serpentières Premier Cru 2008.
-Quite dark wine, Guillaume Bott says that after the malo it will be less intense.
-Vineyard on mid slope, exposed on south, facing les Guettes (purple zone, upper-center on this map).
+exposed on south, facing les Guettes (top of page on this map).
 Speaking of casks, he works with a small Burgundian cooperage located in Chagny, Tonnellerie Minier.
 Hard to taste right now.
 Patrick Bize says that when mature, this wine is more supple than les Guettes, being from a vineyard in deeper, clayish soil.
 For him, this terroir is fine and ends up yielding good results.

 __Simon Bize, Savigny les Marconnets 2008.
-On the Beaune side, near the autoroute (on the left when you come from Paris - purple zone on the left, on this map).
+On the Beaune side, near the autoroute (on the left when you come from Paris - light-brown zone on the left, on this map).
 Very nice wine.
 Easier to taste, he says.

 __Simon Bize Savigny les Guettes 2008.
 A climat located upper on the slope compared to les Serpentières.
 More rocky soil with the woods at the top of the slope nearby.
 100% whole clusters.
 Not very original for a tasting note, but I like this one too...
 Asked if they taste regularly to anticipate what to do next, he says that they do it now and then, like today with us, sometimes with friends and vignerons (never with customers to stay independant).
 About SO2, these wines that we're tasting have seen none yet, they are brut de vendange, as pure as on harvest day.
 The wine sits on its lees.
 B. enjoys this wine very much too.